eulenfunk/packages/gluon-weeklyreboot/README.md

 PACKAGES_EULENFUNK_COMMIT=*/missing/*<br>
 PACKAGES_EULENFUNK_BRANCH=chaos-calmer<br>

-With this done you can add the package *gluon-weeklyreboot* to your site.mk
+With this in your "modules" done you can add the package *gluon-weeklyreboot* to your site.mk

-This branch of the skript contains the weeklyreboot version for the current master based on openwrt chaos-calmer (upcoming 2016.1)
+This branch of the skript contains the weeklyreboot version for the current gluon release 2016.1, based on openwrt chaos-calmer.